denevell/Natch-JerseyMVC/README.md

 ====

 * Look at getting 303s

-* Admin stays on after logout
-* Admin logged out server error -- general error message ~~
-* Sort and truncate tags in view object?
-* Pages per thread in view object?
+* Register (and others) doesn't work when you have a slash at the end of the url
+* 400 etc error page

+* Do I need the 'index' on the main page?
 * Keep old add thread data or don't allow when not logged in
-* Register doesn't work when you have a slash at the end of the url
+* Sort out redirect parsing
+* Basic memory leak test
+* Sort out uat script to use this project instead of natch-jsp

 Later
 =====